syntaxuk/typeassist/README.md

 This project is fully open-source.
 Feel free to fork, improve, and share—but credit me if you post it publicly (GitHub, YouTube, etc.).

-# Questions or Feedback

-If you have any feedback or questions, my discord is: syntax.uk

-# Optional stuff

-Join the vortexium server (my long-time project) if you want to: https://discord.gg/GbBDxCT9cP .